TomaDumitrescu/SpotifyClone/README.md

-# Project GlobalWaves  - Third Stage
+# Spotify

 #### Copyright 2023 - Dumitrescu Toma-Ioan
-#### Faculty of Automatic Control and Computer Science, group 321CA

 ## Description
-The project adds some functionalities for the spotify simulator, performing statistics on user listening activity, making song recommendations, monetization for artist products in function of the user type, more complex page navigation, running ads, notification systems for subscribers.
-The program uses the solution skeleton.
+The project implements spotify core functionalities and performs statistics on user listening activity, making song recommendations, monetization for artist products in function of the user type, more complex page navigation, running ads, notification systems for subscribers.

 ## Implementation details
 For performing different statistics for a specific user, the listens will be